nathanael-brt/GETALP-internship/README.md

 ## Comparison of Models and Carbon Emissions

 Whisper is a tool trained on various models, some more resource-intensive than others.
 In theory, heavier models are expected to yield better results.
-This section aims to test this hypothesis while also calculating the CO2 emissions associated with each model, thereby evaluating the practicality of using heavier models in PLSPP.
+This section aims to test this hypothesis while also computing the CO2 emissions associated with each model, thereby evaluating the practicality of using heavier models in PLSPP.

 [See more](emissions/)